-• Statutory method
+Statutory method

-- Depreciation method annual repayment of loans fund advances will follow standard depreciation accounting procedures; - Asset life method loans fund advances will be repaid with reference to the life of an asset using either the equal instalment or annuity method; - Funding / Income profile method loans fund advances will be repaid by reference to an associated income stream. - 2.6.1 Finance Circular 7/2016 suggests Councils set out additional disclosures on loans fund account information, so the proposed disclosure note below has been provided to assist.
-Paragraph 89 of the Finance Circular also states, 'a local authority should set out their policy on the interest rate selected for the annuity calculation'.
+- Depreciation method annual repayment of loans fund advances will follow standard depreciation accounting procedures; - Asset life method loans fund advances will be repaid with reference to the life of an asset using either the equal instalment or annuity method; - Funding / Income profile method loans fund advances will be repaid by reference to an associated income stream. - 2.6.1 The Authority is required to set out its policy for the statutory repayment of loans fund advances prior to the start of the financial year.
+The repayment of loans fund advances ensures that the Authority makes a prudent provision each year to pay off an element of the accumulated loans fund advances made in previous financial years.